-If you get off track, make a mistake or give into temptation then don’t beat yourself up, give up or quit.
+If you get off track, make a mistake, or give into temptation then don’t beat yourself up, give up or quit.
 You can be back on track as soon as your next meal, juice or snack.
 Just get back on the horse.
 Change is hard.
-I call this a “challenge” for reason.
+I call this a “challenge” for a reason.

 Below are some various ways of eating that may also resonate with you.
 Check them out to help you decide or make up your own way of eating that aligns with your goals.